barczynsky/libflow/README.md

 make
 ```

-You will end up with the main libflow shared object (libflow.so) and a simple dataflow example, usually presenting recent features and fixes.
+You will end up with the main libflow shared object (libflow.so) and a bunch of simple examples, usually presenting recent features and fixes.

 - Recommended C++ standard used for compiling is C++14.
 Only some minor elements of it may be in use, but this alone needs a C++14 conformant compiler or high enough standard extensions support.